DisabilityAging and Disability Resource Center assistance for persons with disabilities

 Information and Advocacy for Persons with Disabilities

-List of organizations that assist persons with disabilities and their families, i.e.: finding services, assistive technology, and support groups in addition to providing education and advocacy on disability related issues and so much more.
+List of organizations that assist persons with disabilities and their families.
+They help with finding services, assistive technology, and support groups in addition to providing education and advocacy on disability related issues, and so much more.

 ADRC and Options for Independent Living Loan Closets are closed to lending and accepting items.

 List of sources for donating equipment you have or to purchase used equipment.
-Examples are assistive devices for the bathroom, bedroom, walkers, canes, wheelchairs, etc. If you need to explore more options call the ADRC at 920-448-4300 for assistance.
+Examples are assistive devices for the bathroom, bedroom, walkers, canes, wheelchairs, etc. If you need to explore more options call ADRC at (920) 448-4300 for assistance.

 Programs for Individuals with Disabilities